sm1lla/coding-challenge-hybrid-heroes/README.md

 ## Tasks

 Project management has created tasks related to the app and put them on the Kanban board.
-Pick an implementation and try to solve one of the tasks within a reasonable amount of time (~2h).
+Pick an implementation and try to solve the task assigned to you  within a reasonable amount of time (~2h).

 ## Submission